Lesson Plan: Teach Special Education Students to Sort Laundry by Color, Fabric, and Temperature. Use Videos, Worksheets, and Hands-on Practice.

 Introduction:

-- Begin the lesson by asking students if they have ever helped with household chores, like sorting laundry.
+- Begin the lesson by asking students if they have ever helped with household chores, specifically sorting laundry.

-- Explain that sorting laundry is an important skill that helps keep clothes clean and organized.
+- Explain that sorting laundry is an essential life skill that helps keep clothes clean and organized.

 Lesson Outline: